11 Vote

 BCC: recipient1@example.com; recipient2@example.com

-The problem is that, unfortunately, we have to specify at least one recipient.
+However, the problem is that, unfortunately, we have to specify at least one recipient.
 Otherwise our mail program complains.
-Of course, we can just add one of the addresses from the recipient list to the "TO"-field, but with this, at least one recipient would be no longer invisible to the others.
-Another solution would be to write just any address to the field, but that is no solution either, because the content of the mail should no be sent indiscriminately to someone.
+Of course, we could also just write one of the addresses from the recipient list into the "TO" field, but with this, at least one recipient would be no longer invisible to the others.
+Another solution would be to write just any address to the field, but that is no solution either, because the content of the mail should no be sent to someone at random.

 The correct delimiter

 Outlook uses the semicolon as a separator between the email addresses.
 Other programs may use the comma.
-In general, both delimiters can be taken.
-If you don't know, you can just test it, which separator is working in your mail application.
+In general, even both delimiters can be taken equally and interchangeably.

 ReplyPositiveNegative